Building on Bitcoin: An Introduction

 August 22, 2023

-The building on Bitcoin movement is thriving thanks to protocols such as Stacks providing smart contract functionalities to the Bitcoin ecosystem to create new decentralized solutions secured by Bitcoin.
+The building on Bitcoin movement is thriving thanks to innovations on the main chain and layer 2 protocols providing smart contract functionalities to the Bitcoin ecosystem to create new decentralized solutions secured by Bitcoin.

-Read on to learn more about building on Bitcoin, what can be built on Bitcoin, and what Stacks brings to the Bitcoin ecosystem.
+Read on to learn more about building on Bitcoin, what can be built on this blockchain, and what these builders are most excited about.

 What Does “Building on Bitcoin” Mean?